Find clients as a freelancer during the coronavirus epidemic

 1. Make yourself even more visible online

 Customers are always looking for people who know what they're talking about.
-If you can demonstrate with articles how much expertise you have in a certain field, this will stand out.
+If you can demonstrate with articles how much expertise you have in a particular field, this will stand out.
 There are plenty of free platforms on which you can post your expertise.
-Think for example of Medium, but also TheONE usually accepts well written, substantive and unique guest blog posts.
+Think, for example, of Medium, but also TheONE usually accepts well written, substantive, and unique guest blog posts.

 3. Stop wasting time on social media posts

 It' s great fun to see the many likes of friends and acquaintances on social media, but that doesn't do you any good.
 A complete waste of time.
 If you have little or no work, look for it outside your existing network.
 Your own network knows where to find you when they need you.
 And if you already post on social media, be honest and just ask your own network for work.

 4. Study more with the time you have available

 Nobody's ever finished learning, and if you have less work, study some more.
 Immerse yourself in a part of your profession or learn something completely new.
 This can be done via textbooks, via Google, but also by calling a stranger via TheONE.
 There are online experts in almost every field imaginable worldwide who are happy to share their knowledge with you.
 You call them via video calls and only pay for the minutes you call.
 The first minute is always free, by the way.

 The knowledge you gain can be converted into a guest blog or put into practice at your next client.

 Webinars are becoming more and more popular.
 It is partly because it is becoming easier and easier to get a large audience.
 Besides, most platforms offer your first webinar hosting free of charge.
 At TheONE Webinar, you even get 3 hours of free hosting per month, and if you want unlimited, it only costs 9.99 per month.

 Webinars are perfect for finding new customers and for customer loyalty.
 You can share all your expertise at your own pace and engage people on the subject you know something about.

 Ring up old friends you haven't spoken to in a long time